 Restrict access to a single post or page

 Once you integrate the Memberful WordPress plugin, you'll see a metabox at the bottom of each post and page on your site.
-This metabox lets you specify the access restrictions on a post-by-post / page-by-page basis.
+This metabox lets you specify who should have access to your page/post based on their subscriptions.

 In this help doc: